 Rather than create a new ‘standard’, the Responsible Gold Mining Principles (RGMPs) are intended to recognise and consolidate existing instruments under a single assureable framework.
 There are already many standards that address specific aspects of responsible mining, including the United Nations Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises and the International Council on Mining and Metals’ (ICMM) Performance Expectations.

 The wide-ranging and ambitious set of Responsible Gold Mining Principles will complement the efforts of the LBMA to strengthen ESG performance among leading gold refiners, which includes due-diligence on all the gold bearing material that these refiners receive from gold producers.

 The consultation draft of the Principles can be found here.

-Invitation to take part in a consultation on the Responsible Gold Mining Principles
+Consultation on the development of the Responsible Gold Mining Principles

-If you have any questions in regards to the Principles and/or consultation process please get in touch with us here.
+If you have any questions about the Principles and the consultation process please get in touch with us here.